greggelong/vanillaJsPhyllotaxis/README.md

 # vanillaJsPhyllotaxis

-revisting Phyllotaxis in vanilla js
+revisiting Phyllotaxis in vanilla js

 getting to know better the 2d api